Honolulu Airport Guide

 - Smoking - Smoking is permitted in 10 designated smoking areas located in the Overseas Terminal • Inter-Island Terminal • Commuter Terminal

 As of March 13, 2015, the landside airport lobbies and baggage claim area are closed from 10:00PM - 5:00AM in an effort to discourage homeless people from sleeping in the airport.
-These closures mean that regular travellers also cannot stay in the lobbies overnight.
+These closures mean that regular travellers cannot stay in the lobbies overnight.
 Instead, travellers with boarding passes and itineraries can go to a holding area off of lobby 5 before they are allowed to go through TSA checkpoints.

 SpeediShuttle provides affordable on demand door to door service from the airport to your hotel.
 Shuttles depart within 20 minutes of check-in with Shuttle Attendant at pickup zone.